WHAT TO DO IN 1 DAY IN COLMAR

-After visiting Annecy, another fairytale town in France, about 2.5 years ago, I was quick to name it the most beautiful town in France.
+After visiting Annecy, another fairytale town in France, I was quick to name it the most beautiful town in France.
 With its colorful and pretty houses, water canals, and Lake Annecy, it was easy for me to declare it as the prettiest town around.

-Looking at pictures of it, it seemed to be almost as pretty as Annecy, but pictures can deceive.
-So, I knew I had to visit for myself before I could make the final judgment.
+Looking at pictures of Colmar, it seemed to be as beautiful as Annecy.
+So, I knew I had to visit for myself before I deciding on the stunning town in the country.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.